chuac/Waiting-List/README.md

-# Waiting List web app
+# Waiting List

 ## Description
-A two-page app for a local business where staff would use the **Control** page to make changes to the waiting list (like adding customers, removing them).
+A two-page frontend app for a local business where staff can add customers and **Control** the queue on one page.
 The **Display** page would be open on a large TV for customers to view the dynamically updated waiting list.
+Also features Text-to-Speech at a click of a button.

 ## Technicals
-**Vue** and **Vuex** to store the state of the waiting list in Local Storage.
+**Vue.js** and **Vuex** to store the state of the waiting list in Local Storage.
 Using Vuex to share events between the two pages.
+**SpeechSynthesis** API to speak dynamically concatenated strings.

 ## Demo
 - [Control Page](https://waitlist.chuac.me/)